 Synapse Analytics workspace is a unified data and analytics platform that brings storage, serving, reporting, and advanced analytics options along with it.
 While it is possible to query parquet files from the workspace, in this section, you will learn more about its support for Delta Lake.
-In addition, you will also learn more about advanced machine learning features, SQL Server Integration Services Integration Runtime support, the availability of constraints within the out of box data warehouses and databases, out of box Azure SQL DB incremental support, data sharing capabilities, and the new Map Data Tool.
+In addition, you will also learn more about advanced machine learning features, SQL Server Integration Services Integration Runtime support, the availability of constraints within the out-of-the-box data warehouses and databases, out-of-the-box Azure SQL DB incremental support, data sharing capabilities, and the new Map Data Tool.

 Working with Spark Pools within the Synapse Analytics workspace is like Spark compute clusters within Databricks.
 Like Databricks, when creating a Delta table in a Spark database, simply run SQL syntax like the code shown below which includes defining the code language using the %%sql magic command, running the create table statement which includes defining the data's schema, and finally specifying the use of Delta format along with the ADLSgen2 location folder.
 Complex merge statements with custom logic can be written to load data into the tables and the table can be queried using common SQL syntax.
 If you are running this code, please ensure that your ADLSgen2 account is linked.